 - 1 apple, cored and sliced

-- Combine liquid ingredients in pitcher and stir until Sweet 'N Low is dissolved.
+- Combine liquid ingredients in pitcher.
 Add remaining ingredients.
 Chill for 4-6 hours or overnight.

 - Stir well and pour into individual glasses over ice.
 Garnish as desired.